USDOT-SDC/sdc-dot-webportal/plans/test.md

 2. On the DATASETS page:
-   - verify that the new "My Edge Database Panel" appears below the existing "My Datasets/Algorithm panel.
+   - verify that the new 'My Edge Database Panel' appears below the existing 'My Datasets/Algorithm' panel.
-   - verity that the new "Request Table Export to Edge DB" button appears within the new panel and it opens the corresponding dialog.
+   - verity that the new 'Request Table Export to Edge DB' button appears within the new panel and it opens the corresponding dialog.

-3. Within the opened Request Table Export to Edge DB modal:
+3. Within the opened 'Request Table Export to Edge DB' modal:
    - Verify the team name 'sdc-support' is pre-loaded to the 'My Database' form field and cannot be edited.
    - Verify that the 'Submit' button does not activate unless all required fields have a response
-   - Verify that a table request submits for a 'trusted' ACME  dataset and that snackbar with error message opens when attempting to do so.
+   - Verify that a table request submits for a 'trusted' ACME  dataset and that the snackbar with error message opens when attempting to do so.
-   - Verify the same for a 'non-trusted; ACME dataset.
+   - Verify the same for a 'non-trusted' ACME dataset.
    - Verify that email confirmation is delivered to POC's successfully.
-   - Verify on the EXPORT REQUESTS page, that the submitted requests appear in the new "Table Export Requests' table with correct data populated there.
+   - Verify on the EXPORT REQUESTS page, that the submitted requests appear in the new 'Table Export Requests' table with correct data populated there.
    - Approve or reject the request and confirm.
    - Verify that approval or rejection email confirmation is delivered.